TritonDataCenter/triton/docs/developer-guide/coal-setup.md

            production deployments.**

-The minimum requirements, practically speaking, for a good CoaL experience is a **Mac with at least 16 GB RAM and an SSD**.
+The minimum requirements, practically speaking, for a good CoaL experience is a **Mac with at least 16 GB RAM and an SSD with at least 45 GB available**.
 Currently, almost all team members using CoaL are on Macs with VMware Fusion.
 Vmware Workstation for Linux is used by a few in the community.
 VMware Workstation for Windows should work, but has not recently been tested.

 At a high level, setting up CoaL involves: